Nishanthk3/micro-services-app/README.md

 This is a Spring Boot Applicaiton with an in built Tomcat Server.
 Multiple micro apps connect to the same DB.

 ## Spring Gateway Service
-- Routes / Paths can set in the yml file on the gaterway service for any different micro services
+- Routes / Paths can be configured in the .yml file in the gaterway service for any different micro services

 ## Spring Discovery Service (Eureka)
 - Healthcheck service